Musiri Subramania Iyer: Early life and career

 In his career, the popularity of Musiri and his name reached every corner of India.
 His 78 rpm gramophone records were successful to the point that the audience would sometimes demand he sing songs in the exact way as heard on the record.
 Beginning with the krithi Nagumomu, everything Musiri recorded were best sellers.
 Nagumomu was a song that, previous to Musiri, was only sung in the Abheri raga, as India's Trinity composer Tyagaraja is thought to have composed it in Abheri.
 However, Musiri Subramania Iyer felt that the song sounded more emotional in the Karnataka Devagandhari raga, (a similar but subtly different raga) and he sang and recorded Nagumomu with Karnataka Devagandhari.
 Carnatic music is an exacting music that places large importance on tradition.
 Therefore, Musiri Subramania Iyer's rendition of the song in a different raga than it was originally written caused outrage in many Carnatic musical purists.
 But Musiri stuck to his decision.
 Given that Musiri was a devotee of Tyagaraja, taking liberty with Tyagaraja's song was out of freedom of spontaneous expression and not out of irreverence.

-As a point of fact, Nagumomu sounded so suited to Karnataka Devagandhari raga that everyone began to perform it in the "Musiri Subramania Iyer way", artists such as Bangalore Nagarathnamma, M. S. Subbulakshmi, and Bhanumathi Ramakrishna.
+As a point of fact, Nagumomu sounded so suited to Karnataka Devagandhari raga that musicians began to perform it in the "Musiri Subramania Iyer way", artists such as Bangalore Nagarathnamma, M. S. Subbulakshmi, and Bhanumathi Ramakrishna.
 Other songs that became popular and became recognizable through Musuri's signature touch were Enta vetukondu in Saraswathi Manohari raga, Enthu daginado in todi raga, Tiruvadi caranam in Kambhoji, Enraikki shiva kripai in Mukhari, and Vritta shenjadai ada, a ragamala.

 Musiri Subramania Iyer acted in the role of Sant Tukaram in the eponymous film.
 Though the film is out of print, Musiri Subramania Iyer 's songs in the film have stood the test of time.
 Musiri Subramania Iyer did not like acting in the film, citing that acting with women, make up and bright lights made him uncomfortable.
 Musiri Subramania Iyer 's guru also warned him against acting in the film, knowing that Musiri Subramania Iyer had struggled with lung illness in the past, and the damp climate in Coimbatore might affect his health.
 For financial reasons, Musiri accepted the acting part.
 The exertions he underwent during the making of the film is thought to have resulted in lifelong lung trouble for Musiri Subramania Iyer, forcing his early retirement from live performance in 1945 at 46 years of age.